xenify-io/litepaper/README.md

 ## ◽️What happens to the rewards if there are no veXNF holders?

-If there are no veXNF holders at the end of the cycle, the native chain rewards generated from the swap fees and burn fees will be utilised to create protocol-owned XNF liquidity.
-This function will only be triggered only when there are no veXNF holders and all locks are expired.
+- If there are no veXNF holders at the end of the cycle, the native chain rewards generated from the swap fees and burn fees will be utilised to create protocol-owned XNF liquidity.
+This function will only be triggered at the end of a cycle when there are no veXNF holders and all locks are expired.

 <br>